magicus/phoneME/README.md

 Conversion Notes
 ---
 The original source was published as Subversion at https://svn.java.net/svn/phoneme~svn.
-This server is long defunct, but the SVN sources were saved to Archive.org as a SVN dump at https://archive.org/details/phoneme-svn.dump.
+This server is long defunct, since April 28, 2017, but the SVN sources were saved to Archive.org as a SVN dump at https://archive.org/details/phoneme-svn.dump.
 I have taken this dump and massaged it into a sort-of usable git repo.
 This was trickier than it sounds, due to the odd layout of the Subversion repo.
 For details on the repo layout,